nschlia/ffmpegfs/README.md

 Feel free to clone this project and add your own features.
 If they are interesting for others they might be pushed back into this project.
 Same applies to bug fixes, if you discover a bug your welcome to fix it!

-Future Plans
+Future plans
 ------------

 * Create a windows version
 * and more, see [TODO](TODO)

-DEMO CODE
+Demo code
 ---------

 HLS player and demo code see: https://github.com/video-dev/hls.js/

-AUTHORS
+Authors
 -------

 This fork with FFmpeg support is maintained by Norbert Schlia (nschlia@oblivion-software.de) since 2017 to date.